gnu-octave/pkg-control/.github/ISSUE_TEMPLATE/control-package-fetarure.md

 ---
-name: Report Control Package issues
+name: Control Package Feature Request
-about: Bugs and feature requests for the Control Package
+about: Request a new feature for the Control Package
 title: ''
 labels: ''
 assignees: ''

 ---

 Thanks for taking the time to report an issue with the Octave Control Package.
 Please provide the following information when reporting a possible bug: